LukeRoantree4815162342/QUB_DW_HighPerformancePython/README.md

 ## **What This Doesn't Cover:**

 ### Python Refresher:
-> Object Oriented Programming
+> Object Oriented Programming (Version2.0 will!)

-> Interacting with computer via os and sys
+> Interacting with computer via os and sys (Version2.0 will touch on some)

 > Installing extra libraries